6,385,000 pageviews

 In 2019, 50-year-old Joaquin Garcia headed up a Mexican based megachurch with branches in the United States and 56 other countries.
 The La Lux del Mundo (The Light of the World) christian fundamentalist church claimed on its website to have 5 million followers worldwide.
 Before becoming leader of La Luz del Mundo, Joaquin Garcia had been a minister in Los Angeles and other places in southern California.
 Members of the megachurch who followed its teachings were promised eternal salvation.

-Over the past several years, Pastor Garcia and members of the church have been accused of child sexual abuse and rape.
+Over a period of several years Pastor Garcia and members of the church were accused of child sexual abuse and rape.
 None of the allegations, however, led to serious investigations or criminal prosecution.

 The megachurch leader, among other crimes, stood accused of coercing girls into having sex with him by telling his victims if they refused they would offend God and go to hell.